JoaoLong/numerical-math-cpp/README.md

 The classes available for each type of problem are:

-- Random generator: FCrand;
+- Random number generator - FCrand
-- Matrix methods: FCmatrixAlgo;
+- Matrix methods - FCmatrixAlgo
-- Systems of linear equations: EqSolver;
+- Systems of linear equations - EqSolver
-- Interpolation: DataPoints, Interpolator;
+- Interpolation - DataPoints, Interpolator
-- Functions: Functor, FunctorND;
+- Functions - Functor, FunctorND
-- Derivatives and integrals: IntegDeriv, IntegDerivND;
+- Derivatives and integrals - IntegDeriv, IntegDerivND
-- Nonlinear equations and systems: RootFinder, RootFinderND;
+- Nonlinear equations and systems - RootFinder, RootFinderND
-- Vector fields: VectorField, IntegDerivVF;
+- Vector fields - VectorField, IntegDerivVF
-- Ordinary differential equations: Xvar, ODEpoint, ODEsolver;
+- Ordinary differential equations - Xvar, ODEpoint, ODEsolver
-- Boundary value problems: BVPsolver;
+- Boundary value problems - BVPsolver
-- Partial differential equations: PDEpoint;
+- Partial differential equations - PDEpoint.

 We tried to make the code as broad and widely applicable as possible.
 Nonetheless, there are still classes in development, such as methods for solving some partial differential equations, Taylor and Fourier series, Fourier transforms and integrals on manifolds and of vector fields.